dropbox/djinni/example/README.md

 Interface Stucture
 ------------------
 Two interfaces are defined: SortItems and TextboxListener.
-SortItems is implemented in C++; its method sort() takes a list of strings (wrapped in a record), sort it, and passes the sorted list to TextboxListener.update() .
+SortItems is implemented in C++; its method sort() takes a list of strings (wrapped in a record), sorts it, and passes the sorted list to TextboxListener.update() .
 TextboxListener is implemented in Java / Objective-C, and will update the text area on the UI when update() is called.
 You can check the source tree for implemetation details.